CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+KORP*_ Remove release candidate status after two weeks, if no requests for corrections or changes appear during this period
 ## [ ] _*+KORP*_ Remove release candidate status from Korp configuration ({{{}master{}}}), push and install the updated {{master}}
 ## [ ] _*+KORP*_ Install the updated {{master}} branch to production Korp (or ask someone with the rights to do that)
+# [ ] _*MANAGE*_ Notify the colleagues who are responsible for updating the Portal resource database that the release candidate status was removed.
 \\
 ```